pudovikoff/Crypto_hw2/README.md

 ## Project Overview

+Note, this repository was created with wide use of LLMs and cursor.sh software.

 This repository implements a version control system for an upgradeable smart contract using a proxy pattern.
 The implementation consists of:

 - **TestVersionControlledProxy**: A proxy contract that delegates calls to the current implementation and manages version history